 The State Library of Victoria, Melbourne

-If we move to Australia, specifically to the city of Melbourne, we must mention the State Library of VictoriaThis majestic library was built in the mid-19th century and has been a centre of knowledge for many generations of Australians.
-Since its founding, it has also become the inspiration for many chronicles and stories.
+If we move to Australia, specifically to the city of Melbourne, we must mention the State Library of VictoriaThis majestic library was built in the mid-19th century and has been a center of knowledge for countless generations of Australians.
+Since its founding, it has also become an inspiration for numerous chronicles and stories.
+Visitors can enjoy not only its vast collection of books, but also its Victorian architecture and exhibitions that cover a wide range of topics, from history to contemporary literature.

 La Chascona, Santiago de Chile

-In Santiago, the capital of Chile, we find an unmissable place for poetry lovers: The chasconaThis is one of three houses where the award-winning poet Pablo Neruda lived.
-Located in Bellavista, one of the most bohemian areas of Santiago, this brightly colored house is now a museum dedicated to the life and work of the poet.
-Here you can explore many of his personal belongings and learn more about his worldview.
+In Santiago, the capital of Chile, we find an unmissable place for poetry lovers: The chasconaThis is one of the three houses where the renowned poet Pablo Neruda lived.
+Located in Bellavista, one of Santiago’s most bohemian neighborhoods, this brightly colored house is now a museum dedicated to the poet’s life and work.
+Here, you can explore many of his personal belongings and learn more about his worldview.
+In Santiago, you can also visit the mural on Santa Lucía Hill, honoring the prominent Chilean poet Gabriela Mistral, another key figure in the literary history of this South American country.

 The Route of Crime and Punishment, St. Petersburg

-Finally, we cannot leave aside the imposing city of San Petersburgo, Russia, where literary tourism reaches an extraordinary level by offering a tour inspired by Fyodor Dostoevsky's masterpiece: Crime and Punishment.
-Visitors can follow the call Raskolnikov's route, the protagonist of the novel, which includes Dostoevsky's own house.
-This literary journey takes us through the same streets where the protagonist experienced his inner torment and invites us to learn more about the author's life.
+Finally, we cannot leave aside the imposing city of San Petersburgo, Russia, where literary tourism reaches an extraordinary level by offering a tour inspired by Fyodor Dostoevsky’s masterpiece: Crime and Punishment.
+Visitors can follow the call Raskolnikov’s routeThe novel’s protagonist, whose home is also Dostoevsky’s own, is featured in this literary tour.
+This route takes us through the very streets where the protagonist experienced his inner torment and invites us to learn more about the author’s life.
+In St. Petersburg, we can also visit the Aleksandr Pushkin House Museum, one of Russia’s most important poets.
+Objects and documents related to his career are preserved here.
+Pushkin met his final fate here, dying of a gunshot wound at an early age.

 Other Literary Destinations around the world